mermehr/redmind-docs/README.md

 ### Logs

 Structured summaries of hands-on practice, script development, system configuration, and red team study.
-Tracks progress across platforms and toolchains.
+Tracks progress across platforms and tool-chains.

-See: [`custom-python-scripts`](https://github.com/mermehr/custom-python-scripts/) for all scripts mentioned in logs.
+See: [`redmind-scripts`](https://github.com/mermehr/redmind-scripts/) for all scripts mentioned in logs.
 As they will not be directly linked.

 > _Skills shown:_ Self-directed learning, documentation discipline, workflow evolution